olmps/memo/.github/ISSUE_TEMPLATE/bug.md

 **Descreva o Bug/Describe the bug:**

-<-- Faça uma clara e breve descrição do problema / Provide us a brief and clear description about the problem -->
+<-- Faça uma clara e breve descrição do problema / Provide us a brief and clear description of the problem -->

 **Passos para Reproduzir/Steps to Reproduce:**